|

 An early breakfast and I`m off.

-What a great result that was I now have the A99 and a whole chunk of A9 all to myself!
+What a great result that was Smile I now have the A99 and a whole chunk of A9 all to myself!

 The sun shone, the road was empty, and I was having fun as well as making good time.